AEON-Project/bnb-x402/README.md

   process.exit(1);
 }

-// 创建 facilitator client，如果提供了 API Key，则配置认证头
-const facilitatorClient = new HTTPFacilitatorClient({
+//Create a facilitator client, and if an API Key is provided, configure the authentication header const facilitatorClient = new HTTPFacilitatorClient({
   url: facilitatorUrl,
   createAuthHeaders: apiKey